haydentomas/hayden-sage-starter/README.md

 A modern WordPress theme powered by **Sage (Roots)**, **Laravel Blade**, **Vite**, and **Tailwind CSS**, extended with a full **visual Customizer system**, configurable layout options, dynamic colour tokens, footer/widget systems, navigation controls, and block-ready templates.

-This theme is now your **professional base theme** for all BBI and client builds.
+This theme is now your **professional base theme** for all builds.
 Clone it, run Composer/NPM, and you have a full modern workflow instantly.

 ---